 There’s a lot of talk about how we sabotage our personal and professional success.
-We’ve been told that we’re often working against ourselves.
-Self-sabotage is often depicted by that ol’, overused image of a devil on one shoulder and an angel on the other.
+We’ve been told that we’re often working against ourselves and to beware of the ego.
+Self-sabotage is sometimes depicted by that overused image of a devil on one shoulder versus an angel on the other.
 Psychology Today even refers to self-sabotage as the enemy within.
 Webster’s dictionary defines sabotage as “an act or process tending to hamper or hurt.”
-This perspective suggests that we need to be on guard, ready to protect ourselves from the invisible saboteur within us.
+These viewpoints suggest that we need to be on guard, ready to protect ourselves from the invisible saboteur within us.
+But is there another perspective that is more empowering?

 Our Brains Are Wired for Success